-- Eliminate excess use of lawn and garden fertilizers and pesticides they contain hazardous chemicals that can reach your drinking water source. - Pick up after your pets. - · Properly maintain your septic system to reduce leaching inadequately filtered water into water sources - Dispose of chemicals properly; take used motor oil to a recycling center.
+- Eliminate excess use of lawn and garden fertilizers and pesticides they contain hazardous chemicals that can reach your drinking water source. - Pick up after your pets. - · Properly maintain your septic system to reduce the leaching of inadequately filtered water into water sources - Dispose of chemicals properly; take used motor oil to a recycling center.